WHAT IS OUR MISSION?

 Where did we come from?

-For more than 45 years, Three Rivers Young Peoples Orchestras has been providing musical kids in Pittsburgh with opportunities to rehearse and perform music at a high level outside of schooltime with other musical kids from the region who also love music.
+For 49 years, Three Rivers Young Peoples Orchestras has been providing musical kids in Pittsburgh with opportunities to rehearse and perform music at a high level outside of schooltime with other musical kids from the region who also love music.
 What started as one small ensemble for a few dozen kids now serves hundreds of kids each year from schools all over the greater Pittsburgh metropolitan area!

 THE BEGINNINGS: In 1974, Pittsburgh Symphony Orchestra harpist Phyllis Susen was encouraged by Marie Maazel to create a training orchestra for young musicians in Pittsburgh.
 With then Pittsburgh Symphony Principal Flutist Bernard Z. Goldberg as the founding music director, Ms. Susen founded the Three Rivers Training Orchestra for students ages 13-18.
 The orchestra flourished.
 In response to inquiries for an even younger orchestra, Symphonette (SYM), for students ages 10-15, was created in 1985.
 At that time, the organization officially became Three Rivers Young Peoples Orchestras (TRYPO).